Sidhuharp97/stat-programs-website/content/post/p-values/index.md

 lastmod: "2021-04-15T00:00:00Z"
 projects: [Reproducible Research]
 subtitle:
-summary: "Interpretation and use of p-values"
+summary: "Some lessons on proper interpretation and use of p-values"
 tags:
-- statistics
-- reproducible research
 ---

 ## What to make of p-values